EOSIO/eosio.cdt/docs/05_best-practices/11_debuggin_a_smart_contract.md

   ]
 }
 ```
-Deploy it and send a message to it.
-It is assumed that you have `debug` account created and have its key in your wallet.
+Deploy it and push an action to it.
+It is assumed you have a `debug` account created and have its key in your wallet.

 ```bash
 $ eosio-cpp -abigen debug.cpp -o debug.wasm